openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/thermalhydrogen.md

 This section contains examples of how to use the thermal hydrogen plant asset in a Macro model.

 ### Simple Thermal Hydrogen Plant with CCS
-This example shows a thermal hydrogen plant with CCS capabilities and without unit commitment.
+This example shows a thermal hydrogen plant with CCS capabilities, burning natural gas, and with unit commitment.
+A `MinFlowConstraint` constraint is applied to the hydrogen edge with a minimum flow fraction of 0.85.
+A `MinUpTimeConstraint` and `MinDownTimeConstraint` constraint is applied to the hydrogen edge with a minimum up and down time of 3 hours.
+A `RampingLimitConstraint` constraint is applied to the hydrogen edge with a ramping limit of 0.5.
+The asset has an availability time series loaded from a CSV file.

 **JSON Format:**
 ```json